ardagnir/athame/README.md

     git clone --recursive http://github.com/ardagnir/athame

 ##Setting up Athame Readline
-1. Run the setup script
+**1.** Run the setup script

     cd athame
     ./readline_athame_setup.sh

-2. If you have an old version of athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.
+**2.** If you have an old version of athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.

 *Notes:*
 - *If this doesn't work, you may be using a distro (like Debian or Ubuntu) that doesn't use the system readline.
-See <link>building bash with system readline</link>*
+See [building bash with system readline](#setting-up-bash-to-use-athame-readline)*
 - *You can add the --nobuild flag to the setup script if you want to configure/build/install yourself*

 ##Setting up Athame Zsh
-1. Run the setup script
+**1.** Run the setup script

     cd athame
     ./zsh_athame_setup.sh

-2. If you have an old version of athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.
+**2.** If you have an old version of athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.**

 *Note: you can add the --nobuild flag to the setup script if you want to configure/build/install yourself*